hellopablo/faketerminal/README.md

 ## How to Contribute

-I welcome contirbutions to fake terminal.
+I welcome contributions to FakeTerminal.
 Fork the repo and submit a pull request.
 Please ensure that faketerminal.js compiles and that any relevant documentation is updated before sending the pull request.

-### Compiling LESS and JS
+### Compiling CSS and JS

-I use Grunt to compile everything.
-Firstly, install `grunt-cli` globally.
-It's recommended to run the grunt client on a per-project basis, so if you have it installed globally, remove it.
+This project uses Grunt to compile CSS and JS.
+You'll need `grunt-cli` installed:

     npm install -g grunt-cli

-Install the dev dependancies
+Install the dev dependencies

     npm install

-Call `grunt` in the project root
+Call `grunt` in the project root to compile assets and then watch for changes

     grunt

-If you wish to start the watcher, you can do so by calling:
+If you simply wish to build (and not watch) then you can use:

-    grunt autocompile
+    grunt build

 All the Less and JS files will be watched for changes, and compiled if necessary.

-### RoadMap
+### @todo

 - [ ] Complete this README.md
-- [ ] Use a promise based system for commands
+- [ ] Support a virtual file system
-- [ ] Allow more dynamic customisation, e.g. a callable for customisng the prompt
+- [ ] Move input/output to their relevant classes